smic29/inquiry_app/README.md

 - Added CRUD operations via Scaffold.
 - TODO:
   - [x] Implement Bootstrap for styling
-  - [] Explore more on what I can do in terms of MVC
+  - [ ] Explore more on what I can do in terms of MVC
-  - [] Make pages more presentable
+  - [ ] Make pages more presentable
-  - [] Encountered an error when creating a new Inquiry.
+  - [ ] Encountered an error when creating a new Inquiry.
 Numbers > 100000000000000 are out-of-range.
 Need to fix
+  - [ ] Make sure that in `_form.html.erb`, the select type option is disabled and shown by default